qltysh/example-ruby/README.md

-# Qlty Ruby Coverage Example
+# Qlty Ruby Coverage Example - CHANGES

 [Qlty](https://qlty.sh) is a Code Health Platform with support for code coverage.